tanmayy24/mask_dl_final/README.md

 - **Details**: Videos featuring 48 different objects, each with unique combinations of shape, material, and color.

 ## Evaluation Metric
-- **Intersection-over-Union (IoU)**: Also known as Jaccard Similarity Index, it measures the accuracy of the predicted video frames against the ground truth.
+- **Intersection-over-Union (IoU)**: Also known as the Jaccard Similarity Index, it measures the accuracy of the predicted video frames against the ground truth.

 ## Model Architecture
 1. **Segmentation**: Uses U-Net for generating accurate masks of video frames.